boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

     Successfully connected to Google API with your GOOGLE_APPLICATION_CREDENTIALS
     $

+Note, if there are no buckets in the project, then no buckets will be listed, but you'll still get a "Successfully connected" message

 ## Set up gcloud cli

 Though not necessary for Terraspace and Terraform to work, it is useful to also install the gcloud cli.
 Here are the instructions to install the [Google SDK Install Docs](https://cloud.google.com/sdk/install).
 After you install it, you'll need to login: